 Likewise, real estate agents are starting to use drone videos and photography as a way of advertising houses and highlighting the most desirable features.
 So, you could potentially specialize in this area and market yourself in the field.

-The potential for success in any of these directions is likely to depend on many factors, including your skill level, the demand and the competition.
+The potential for success in any of these directions is likely to depend on many factors, including your skill level, the demand, and the competition.
 Nevertheless, these are all ways that you could potentially earn money with your drone and there are many similar examples out there.

 Work For Companies As A Drone Contractor

 Another option is to work for companies as an employee or a contractor.
-This is an interesting field because there is demand for people who are skilled at using drones.
+This is an interesting field because there is a demand for people who are skilled at using drones.
 Likewise, there are many different companies that need drones for a range of reasons.

 For example, drones are becoming more common in conservation and environmental regulation work.
 The drones can make it easier to track illegal activity, such as poaching, and can also help in counting wildlife.
 In many cases, drones end up being more practical and effective than sending a person into the area.